 A BIG thank you goes out to our 2015 Local Joes for allowing us to follow their journey in training for the Fall Prairie Fire Marathon Race Series.
 Everyone did fantastic on race day!
 We look forward to welcoming the next group of Local Joes to the 2016 Prairie Fire Marathon Race Series.
-Check back later for updates regarding the 2016 Local Joes.
+Applications for the 2016 Local Joes are now being accepted.

 Make Sure To Follow These Amazing Individuals On Twitter And Share In Their Training Experience To Finish The Prairie Fire Marathon!

 Sean C. Amore